Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 \subsubsection{Structured Action Spaces}

+Instead of directly controlling the robot via joint space control, many works also explore controlling the robot in the task space (feet for instance), e.g.,~\cite{krishna2022linear, duan2021learning, castillo2023template}.
+This allows for boosting learning efficiency and simpler control architecture.
+However, direct control in joint space still dominates the literature, mainly because it is more general and avoids singularities when inverse problems are solved.

-Prior knowledge of how the robot should move can also be embedded to the action space via the use of residual RL~\cite{johannink2019residual}.
+Prior knowledge of how the robot should move can also be embedded in the action space via the use of residual RL~\cite{johannink2019residual}.
 In this approach, an open-loop reference control signal $\hat{\mathbf{a}}_t$ is provided, and policies are learned to generate feedback signals, which are then added to the reference.
 For example, in \cite{iscen2018policies}, reference signals $\hat{\mathbf{a}}_t$ is a sinusoidal wave over time that encourages the policy to generate desired gaits such as trotting and bounding, and the sum $\mathbf{a}_t = \hat{\mathbf{a}}_t + \pi(\mathbf{s}_t)$ are used as the joint target for the low-level PD policy.

 One can also learn to modulate parameters of high-level motion primitives.
-For example, ~\cite{bellegarda2022cpg} learns to modulate the intrinsic oscillator amplitude and phases of a central pattern generator. ~\cite{xie2022glide, margolis2021learning} learns to output the desired center of mass accelerations, which are then used to generate motor commands using the single rigid body model.
-We will further detail these approaches in the future sections when talking about the combination of control and learning algorithms.
+For example, ~\cite{bellegarda2022cpg} learn to modulate the intrinsic oscillator amplitude and phases of a central pattern generator. ~\cite{xie2022glide, margolis2021learning} learns to output the desired center of mass accelerations, which are then used to generate motor commands using the single rigid body model.
+We will further detail these approaches in Sec. \ref{sec:combined}.